Belize Visa and Passport Requirements

 All travellers are required to show evidence of sufficient funds (see below) and proof of return or onward ticket at the point of entry.

-Not required by all nationals referred to in the chart above and nationals of their overseas territories for stays of up to 30 days.
+Visas to Belize are not required by all nationals referred to in the chart above and nationals of their overseas territories for stays of up to 30 days.

 There is no transit visa for nationals in the above chart.
 If you are in transit you should not leave the airport, as you will then be liable to the departure tax.
 If you are staying for fewer than seven days you can get an In Transit stamp and your exit fee will be reduced.